niwinz/djangorestframework-composed-permissions/docs/index.rst

 Permission Sets
 ~~~~~~~~~~~~~~~

-Permissions sets implement same interface as components, but groups some components
+Permissions sets implement same interface as components.
+Permission sets groups
-with logical operator.
+N number of components with logical operator, with exception of `Not` that has
+special behavior and it accepts only one component as parameter.

 `And`, `Or` & `Not` are the default permission sets defined on this package.